Make the Third Age the Best Age

 “The past is a foreign country,” Jan Morris once wrote, “but so is old age”.
 This is a land many of us are pitched into without forethought or preparation; it happened to me in the 1990s, when my mother, then in her mid-80s, was rapidly developing dementia and also losing her eyesight.

-I soon discovered that the information I needed on eldercare was sadly lacking.
+I soon discovered that the information I needed was sadly lacking.
 There were factsheets, to be sure, but none of the straight-talking guidance I needed to confront the health and social systems which seemed to obstruct my search for good care for my mother rather than guide me to it.
 Little help was available to show ordinary people how somebody with dementia and doubly disorientated through near blindness should actually be cared for.
 This despite the fact that around one in six people over the age of 80 have dementia and one in four of our hospital beds are occupied by people with some degree of dementia.

 I soon realised that my mother's plight, struggling with memory loss in a small terraced house, accessed up a steep step and without practical help close to hand might have been different had she addressed years before the possibility that she might fall victim to one of the common incurable, chronic illnesses of old age.
 Choices we make in type and location of our housing, for instance, are just one area in which it is prudent to bear in mind what the future might bring in terms of disability and isolation.